Farzana Choudhury, President

 Adam Peppinck, Councillor

-Adam was admitted in 2003 and initially practised in Melbourne and London, before returning to Canberra in 2011, first as a Special Counsel at Ashurst, and since 2014 as a Partner at Mills Oakley.
-Adam has spent all his legal career as a property lawyer, advising public and private sector clients in relation to the acquisition, development, sale, and leasing of real property.
+Adam was admitted in 2003 and initially practised in Melbourne and London before returning to Canberra in 2011, first as a special counsel at Ashurst and later as a partner at Mills Oakley.
+Adam is now a partner at Clayton Utz.
+He has spent all his legal career as a property lawyer, advising public and private sector clients in relation to the acquisition, development, sale, and leasing of real property.
 He also assists clients with planning law and probity matters.
 Adam has been listed every year since 2014 in the Best Lawyers in Australia publication, every year since 2016 in Doyle’s Guide, and every year since 2017 in the Legal 500 Asia Pacific.
 Adam has been a member of the Society’s Property Law Committee for over ten years, including having Chaired that committee for the past five years.
 He was also a member of the ACT Law Society’s Government Law Committee for a number of years.

 Amy Pyett, Councillor